aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/range/_index.md

 -H "Content-Type: application/x-www-form-urlencoded" \
 -H "Accept: application/json"

-# cURL example to get a list of paragraphs that are contained in the document or in the section
+# cURL example to get a list of paragraphs that are contained in a document or in a section
 curl -v "https://api.aspose.cloud/v4.0/words/MyDocument.docx/paragraphs" \
 -X GET \
 -H "Content-Type: application/json" \